piyp791/BraiNet/README.md

 # BraiNet

-Android App for demonstratng authentication using Brainwave (EEG ) signals
+Android App for demonstratng authentication using Brainwave (EEG ) signals, created for the class project for CSE-535 Mobile Computing course.

 ## Project motovation and set up details